 The concept of accounts has been the focus of various sociological studies.
-Terri Orbuch (1997) divides the use of accounts by sociologists into two.
+Terri Orbuch (1997) divides the use of accounts by sociologists into two categories.
 The first is to explain behaviors that are deviant from social norms.
-The second emphasizes the different ways in which people explain events while putting less emphasis on the ways of constructing accounts.
-This paper aligns with the second approach and examines how protesters utilized their accounts to explain violence while navigating between addressing contentious issues.
+The second emphasizes the different ways in which people explain events while putting less emphasis on the way accounts are constructed.
+This paper aligns with the second approach and examines how protesters utilized their accounts to explain violence while navigating contentious issues.

-Erving Goffman (1959, 1971) explored the usage of accounts to protect one’s image or to sustain a good impression.
-Goffman views accounts as a part of remedial work that function ’to change the meanings that otherwise might be given to an act, transforming what could be seen as offensive into what can be seen as acceptable‘ (Goffman, 1971, p.
+Erving Goffman (1959, 1971) explored how accounts can protect one’s image or sustain good standing.
+Goffman view accounts as a part of remedial work that function ‘to change the meanings that otherwise might be given to an act, transforming what could be seen as offensive into what can be seen as acceptable’ (Goffman, 1971, p.
 109).
-According to Goffman, a ‘good’ account is one that has successfully altered the offensive meaning of the act.
-More explicitly, Marvin Scott and Stanford Lyman (1968) define accounts as ‘a statement made by a social actor to explain unanticipated or untoward behavior whether that behavior is his own or that of others‘ (Scott & Lyman, 1968, p.
+According to Goffman, a ‘good’ account successfully alters the offensive meaning of an act.
+More explicitly, Marvin Scott and Stanford Lyman (1968) define an account as ‘a statement made by a social actor to explain unanticipated or untoward behavior whether that behavior is his own or that of others’ (Scott & Lyman, 1968, p.
 46).
-Scott and Lyman classify two main categories of accounts: Excuses and Justifications, both functions to neutralize an act or its questionable results.
+Scott and Lyman classify two main categories of accounts: excuses and justifications.
+Both function by neutralizing an act or its questionable results.
 Accordingly, accounts are not simply explanations since they must relate to untoward acts.

-Gresham Sykes and David Matza (1957) explored these techniques and examined the spectrum of responses for which delinquency is accounted.
-These responses include: the denial of responsibility: claiming the act is out of the individual control; the denial of injury: questioning the severity of the act; The denial of the victim: claiming that there is no actual victim; condemnation of the condemners: delegitimizing those who disapprove of the act; And finally, the appeal to higher loyalties: claiming the deviant act is done for a greater cause or due to more pressing causes (Sykes & Matza, 1957).
-This spectrum of accounts is used to neutralize deviant behavior and directly relates to internalized norms that allow this behavior to be accepted by its performer.
+Gresham Sykes and David Matza (1957) explored these techniques and examined the spectrum of responses used to account for delinquency.
+These responses include the denial of responsibility – claiming the act is out of an individual’s control; the denial of injury – questioning the severity of the act; the denial of the victim – claiming that there is no actual victim; the condemnation of the condemners – delegitimizing those who disapprove of the act, and, finally, the appeal to higher loyalties – claiming the deviant act is done for a greater cause or due to pressing reason (Sykes & Matza, 1957).
+This spectrum of accounts is used to neutralize deviant behavior and directly relates to internalized norms that allow behaviors to be accepted by those who engage in them.

 Building on these theories of naturalization and denial techniques, Stanley Cohen (2001) further investigates official accounts by governments and their responses to atrocities and human rights violations.
 Cohen distinguished between three forms of official accounts of denial: literal, interpretive, and implicatory denials.
-Literal denial is when governments completely deny the facts of which they are accused, asserting nothing has happened.
-While authoritarian regimes usually use this type of denial, it can also be found in democratic countries.
-Interpretive Denial occurs when officials admit that something has happened but denying the interpretive framework of the accusations.
-This form of denial includes partially admitting some of the accusations but identifying them as singular or out-of-the-ordinary events.
-Interpretive denial can also be achieved through using euphemism and raising the issue around the legality of the actions.
-Other Interpretive denial techniques include denial of responsibility, framing the act as a countermove, or self-defense.
-Interpretive denial is not denying the occurrence but rationalizing, justifying, or evading the accusations.
+Literal denial is when governments completely deny the facts they are accused of, asserting that nothing has happened.
+While authoritarian regimes usually employ this type of denial, it can also be found in democratic countries.
+Interpretive denial occurs when officials admit that something has happened but deny the interpretive framework of the accusation.
+This form of denial includes partially admitting some of the accusations but identifying them as isolated or unusual events.
+Interpretive denial can also be achieved by means of euphemism and by raising the issue of the legality of the actions.
+Other interpretive denial techniques include denial of responsibility, framing the act as a countermove, or self-defense.
+Interpretive denial is not denying that an event occurred but rationalizing, justifying, or evading the accusations.